artemis-sophia/lumni/SETUP.md

 python3 -m alembic upgrade head
 ```

-This creates the necessary database tables for usage tracking, VPN endpoints, and provider state.
+This creates the necessary database tables for usage tracking and provider state.

 ### 2.6 Running Tests (Python)